sassoftware/iot-kubernetes-monitoring-esp/README.md

 [&#11014;](#top) Top
-## Installation
+## Deploying the Monitoring Components

-### Install SAS Event Stream Processing Monitoring for Kubernetes
+### Deploy SAS Event Stream Processing Monitoring for Kubernetes

-With the contents of the `user-values-prom-operator.yaml` and `user.env` files set, the working directory is ready to carry out the installation process.
+With the contents of the `user-values-prom-operator.yaml` and `user.env` files set, the working directory is ready to carry out the deployment process.
 Complete the following steps:

 1. Set and export the USER_DIR environment variable to the path of the `customization` directory as shown in the following example, where `<target-directory>` should be replaced by the path to the directory that you used in